zulip/zulip/docs/production/authentication-methods.md

    in your LDAP database.

-4. Tell Zulip how to map the user information in your LDAP database to the form it needs.
+4. Tell Zulip how to map the user information in your LDAP database to the form it needs for authentication.
 There are three supported ways to set up the username and/or email mapping:

    (A) Using email addresses as usernames, if LDAP has each user's
       email address.
 To do this, just set `AUTH_LDAP_USER_SEARCH` to